katewolfer/XCreadouts/README.md

 The functions still need testing for other Thermo instruments.
 I'm totally happy to incorporate testing for this, drop me a mail if you'd like it incorporated.

 On our instrument, the available readbacks include:
--instrument up-time
+- instrument up-time
--turbomolecular readbacks (°C, mBar, voltages, currents, including motors and bearings) -ambient temperature and humidity
+- turbomolecular readbacks (°C, mBar, voltages, currents, including motors and bearings)
+- ambient temperature and humidity
--capillary temperature
+- capillary temperature
--various other instrument temperatures like heatsinks, the capillary, analyzer and quad detector -various other instrument voltages like flatapoles and C-trap
+- various other instrument temperatures like heatsinks, the capillary, analyzer and quad detector
+- various other instrument voltages like flatapoles and C-trap

 You'll need to locate the logfiles on your instrument.
 For Exactive instruments, these should be on your instrument PC in C:/Xcalibur/system/Exactive/log (substitute the instrument name as appropriate, make sure you can manually locate the log folder first).

 ### How to use XCreadouts